A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Introduction

-\Cref{fig:MTM_bias} presents a scatter plot of the predicted values against the observed responses.
-A solid line representing the linear regression fit of the predicted $\widehat{\by}$ to $\by$ is also shown, whereas the dotted line has a slope of 1.
-When $\widehat{\by}$ is unbiased, the slope of the solid line is also 1, otherwise biased.
-As demonstrated in this figure, a systematic bias arises, characterized by a tendency to predict larger values when $y$ is small (overestimation) and to predict lower values when $y$ is large (underestimation).
-The sum of these biases for all observations is approximately zero due to the optimization of the commonly used objective function.
-This linear biased tendency generally presents across all machine learning models and is more apparent in the testing dataset.
+\Cref{fig:MTM_bias} presents scatter plots of the predicted outcome values $\widehat{\by}$ vs. true outcomes $\by$ by the aforementioned machine learning regression models based on our simulation analysis.
+The solid line in each subfigure represents the linear regression fit of the predicted values $\widehat{\by}$ to the true values $\by$.
+Additionally, a dotted line with a slope of 1 is included, representing the line where $\widehat{\by} = \by$.
+If the machine learning regression is unbiased, the solid line (i.e., the regression of $\widehat{\by}$ on $\by$) should coincide with the dotted line.
+As shown in this figure, a systematic regression error is observed across all machine learning regression models.
+Specifically, there is a tendency to overestimate when the true value of $\by$ is small and to underestimate when the true value of $\by$ is large.
+Although the sum of residuals $\widehat{\by} - \by$ is approximately zero across all observations, the center-warping tendency presents a ubiquitous systematic bias for machine learning regression models.
+This systematic bias is more pronounced in predicted outcomes of the testing dataset.

 Since the systematic bias shows a consistent center-warping and linear tendency across all machine learning models, we refer to this phenomenon as the ``systematic bias of machine learning regression'' (SBMR).
-We denote the linear trend of this systematic bias by $c=sin(\theta)$, where $\theta$ is the angle between the dotted line and the solid line.
+We denote the linear trend of this systematic bias by $c=\mbox{sin}(\theta)$, where $\theta$ is the angle between the dotted line and the solid line.
 In the following \Cref{lem1}, we show that the mean squared error of the biased prediction from a machine learning regression model is smaller than the unbiased prediction.
 This theoretically explains why the aforementioned systematic bias is preferred by all machine learning regression models with the objective function to minimize the mean squared error.